What is the difference between doing one’s duty and rendering service?

 The Man’s Fellowship:

 All those who have not entered the proper path of faith in God, whose life disposition has not experienced any change whatsoever and who do not understand a bit of the truth, as long as they rely on passion, an intention to obtain blessings and are willing to make a bit of an effort, they are doing service.
 Once someone understands a bit of the truth, has a true faith in God, is not suspicious of God in the least, has an understanding of God’s work, sees that the purpose of God’s work is to save and perfect people and can see that God’s love for man is truly great, then this person will produce a heart that loves God and a heart that returns the love that God gives to him.
-The duties that this kind of person fulfills can be said to be.
+The duties that this kind of person fulfills can be said to be good deeds.
 The duties that this person fulfills, instead of being known as merely doing service, can officially be deemed as duties fulfilled by one of God’s creations.
 Fulfilling duties means that you are willing to fulfill your duties properly as a means to pay back God’s love.
 This is the difference between fulfilling duties and doing service.
 The intention is not the same.
 The state and condition inside the heart are not the same.
 Doing service is done for the sake of obtaining blessings and being enthusiastically faithful.
 Truly fulfilling one’s duty is done on the foundation of a clear understanding of the truth.
 It is based on a foundation of knowing the love of God and the desire to return this love to God.
 It is based on an understanding that one of God’s creations should fulfill their duties and this is heaven’s law and earth’s principle.
 It is upon this kind of foundation that a heart for fulfilling duties is created.
 This is what it means to truly and properly fulfill one’s duties.

 from “The Important Meaning of Preparing Good Deeds” in Sermons and Fellowship on Entry Into Life (II)